SheryHassan/Shery-Hassan/README.md

 🌍 Based in Egypt 🇪🇬, and I'm always curious to learn more about new web technologies and cybersecurity!

-🏫 University: Faculty of Arts – Beni Suef University.
+🏫 University: Faculty of Arts – Helwan University.

 🎯 Goal:  Goal: Become a professional software engineer and cybersecurity specialist.